Stevo Todorčević: Awards and honours

 He was selected by the Association for Symbolic Logic as their 2016 Gödel Lecturer.

 He became a corresponding member of the Serbian Academy of Sciences and Arts as of 1991 and a full member of the Academy in 2009.

 In 2016 Todorčević became a fellow of the Royal Society of Canada.

 Todorčević has been described as "the greatest Serbian mathematician" since the time of Mihailo Petrović Alas.

 Books

-Todorčević is the author of books in mathematics that include:
+Todorčević is the author of several books in mathematics, including: